Available positions may be found here and at the IUPUI Employment website.

 At IUPUI, the School offers a Ph.D. program with three specializations—Bioinformatics, Human–Computer Interaction, and Health and Biomedical Informatics—as well as a Ph.D. in Data Science.
 We also have five Master’s programs—Bioinformatics, Health Informatics, Human–Computer Interaction, Media Arts and Science, and Library and Information Science—and graduate certificates.

-The School offers three Baccalaureate programs—Media Arts and Science, Informatics, and Health Information Management—and several undergraduate minors and certificates.
+The School offers four Baccalaureate programs—Biomedical Informatics, Health Information Management, Informatics, and Media Arts and Science—and several undergraduate minors and certificates.
 In addition, we offer an accelerated, 5-year B.S. + M.S. degree program.

 The School has strong ties with the health and life sciences in the areas of health data exchange, clinical decision support, consumer health informatics, integrated health information systems, and interactive health information technologies.
 The School provides state-of-the-art facilities including fully equipped classrooms, media and gaming labs, human–computer interaction research labs, usability and mobile development labs, ample research facilities, and studios for sound design and interactive media production.
 Access to advanced, high-resolution wall-sized displays and virtual environments are also available within the Informatics and Communications Technology Complex.